-Prerequisite: HLTH 101 and KIN 368.
+Prerequisite: HLTH 101 or HLTH 367 or instructor permission.
 Offered: SS.

 KIN 495 - Practicum In Physical/Occupation Therapy (8)

 Supervised field placement in a health care institution under a qualified PT, OT, or physician for a minimum of 125 hours.
 An additional 75 hours will be spent in a health care facility related to the student's career interest.